getbubblenow/bubble/docs/dev_vagrant.md

 ```

 ## Developing
-You can develop directly on the source files in the `${HOME}/bubble` folder, and
+You can develop directly on the Vagrant box by editing the source files in `${HOME}/bubble`, then
+building and running from there.

-recompile and build things there, OR you can develop locally on the host and periodically
+Alternatively, you can develop locally on the host and periodically synchronize your source
-synchronize your source and/or build assets to the Vagrant box.
+and/or build assets to the Vagrant box, where you then (maybe build and) run the Bubble API.

 The `/vagrant` directory on the Vagrant guest box is a shared folder.
 On the host side, it
 is the directory that the `Vagrantfile` is in (the top-level of the bubble repository).